Logo

 Candidate potential:

-Aptitude tests give organizations valuable insights into applicants' potential.
+Aptitude tests give organizations valuable insights into applicants' full potential.
 This helps the organization predict a candidate's future work-based performance.

 Personality traits: